 She sings on an album of patriotic Christmas carols and Moniuszko’s songs and duets.

-In June 2019 she will sing Zofia in Agnieszka Glińska’s production of Moniuszko’s Halka (Vilnius version) on the small stage of the Polish National Opera.
+In June 2019 she sang Zofia in Agnieszka Glińska’s production of Moniuszko’s Halka (Vilnius version) on the small stage of the Polish National Opera.